 The appearance-ideal is not the same as the healthy-ideal.
-With the appearanceideal, people use extreme measures to look like a supermodel, including some very unhealthy weight control behaviors.
+With the appearance-ideal, people use extreme measures to look like a supermodel, including some very unhealthy weight control behaviors.
 The goal of the appearance-ideal is to achieve a figure that is neither realistic nor healthy.

 The healthy-ideal is the way your unique body looks when you are doing the necessary things to appropriately maximize your physical health, mental health, and overall quality of life.
 With the healthy-ideal, the goal is health, fitness, functionality and longevity.
 A healthy body has both muscles and adequate fat tissue.
-The healthy-ideal involves feeling good about how our body both feels and works, and looks different from person to person.
+The healthy-ideal involves feeling good about how our body both feels and works.